LeaYeh/42_minishell_tester/README.md

 ## All the STDOUT/STDERR tests fail

+**Solution:**
+- Check in your code if you are in "interactive mode" (`isatty()`) and only print the problematic message if you are.
+  This is how bash does it for its "exit" message too.<br>
+  For more information, see [here](https://github.com/LeaYeh/minishell/pull/270).

 This is probably because you print something which bash does not print, at least not in non-interactive mode.<br>
 What is non-interactive mode?<br>
 Because the tester cannot simulate interactive user input coming from the terminal, it **pipes** the tests into the stdin of minishell/bash, (roughly) like this: